mulbagalamaq/KGs-CKG-Literature-/docs/dual_kg.md

 # Dual Knowledge Graph Architecture

-The dual-KG deployment loads the Clinical Knowledge Graph (CKG) and PubMedKG (PKG) side-by-side into a single Amazon Neptune cluster.
+The dual-KG deployment loads PrimeKG (precision medicine knowledge graph) and PubMedKG side-by-side into Amazon Neptune.
 Each KG retains its native schema and semantics.
-Downstream retrieval performs query-time joins by exact identifiers or vector similarity, avoiding any harmonization or synthetic data generation.
+Downstream retrieval performs query-time joins by exact identifiers or vector similarity, avoiding any harmonization or synthetic augmentation.

 ## Key concepts

-- **Namespaces**: CKG nodes and edges are prefixed with `CKG_`, while PubMedKG nodes and edges use `PKG_`.
-This allows Neptune queries and OpenSearch filters to stay scoped to their original sources.
+- **Namespaces**: PrimeKG nodes and edges are prefixed with `PRIME_`, while PubMedKG nodes and edges use `PKG_`.
+This allows graph queries and OpenSearch filters to stay scoped to their original sources.
 - **Separation of concerns**: Each KG is ingested from raw exports to Neptune-ready CSVs independently.
 The GraphRAG pipeline combines them only during retrieval.
 - **Query-time joining**: Answer generation relies on two strategies:
   - Exact matches on shared identifiers (e.g., proteins, diseases) retrieved from both graphs.